-The sequence of issuing RDSR instruction is: CS# goes low $\rightarrow$ sending RDSR instruction code $\rightarrow$ Status Register data out on SO (see Figure 13)
+The sequence of issuing RDSR instruction is: CS# goes low→ sending RDSR instruction code→ Status Register data out on SO (Please refer to Figure 15)

 The definition of the status register bits is as below:

 WIP bit.
 The Write in Progress (WIP) bit, a volatile bit, indicates whether the device is busy in program/erase/write status register progress.
 When WIP bit sets to 1, which means the device is busy in program/erase/write status register progress.
 When WIP bit sets to 0, which means the device is not in progress of program/erase/write status register cycle.